dibartneck/air_quality_monitor/README.md

 Before you can run the application you have copied from this site please install the [API for Python](https://www.tinkerforge.com/en/doc/Software/API_Bindings_Python.html#api-bindings-python).

 To autostart the python program after rebooting you can add a line in crontab.
-So you don't have to start the Python code remotely over VNC.
+So, you don't have to start the Python code remotely over VNC.

 ## Where users can get help with your project